 Morning sickness relief

 We couldn't sleep without our body pillows during pregnancy.
 Even though you're early in your pregnancy, sleeping may start to become uncomfortable.
-Invest in a good body to give you the much needed rest you deserve.
+Invest in a good body pillow to give you the much-needed rest you deserve.

-Your skin may start feeling drier, especially on your belly as it grows and your skin stretches.
-Itching dry skin may damage it and increase your chances of stretch marks.
+Your skin during pregnancy may start feeling drier, especially on your belly as it grows and your skin stretches.
+Itching dry skin during pregnancy may tear your skin and increase your chances of stretch marks.
 We recommend building elasticity in your skin immediately with daily use of a toxin-free tummy butter and/or pregnancy oil (for maximum stretch mark prevention, we recommend both!).

 A comfy sports or cotton bra